 While talking about the lure of showbiz, Akshaye Khanna told mid-day, "The aspiration of any artiste is to be loved.
 Recognition, fame, appreciation - it all comes in a package.
 It's a part of what I signed up for when I became an actor.
 If you take away his body of work, Salman Khan will also collapse as a superstar."

-Akshaye Khanna made his comeback in Bollywood after a 4-year sabbatical with 'Dishoom' in 2016
+Akshaye Khanna made his comeback in Bollywood after a 4-year sabbatical with Dishoom in 2016.

-Why did he choose 'Dishoom' as his comeback vehicle you wonder?
-The actor said he chose to feature in 'Dishoom', which starred John Abraham, Varun Dhawan and Jacqueline Fernandez, as he really liked the script and as it was an interesting concept
+Why did he choose Dishoom as his comeback vehicle you wonder?
+The actor said he chose to feature in Dishoom, which starred John Abraham, Varun Dhawan and Jacqueline Fernandez, as he really liked the script and as it was an interesting concept.

-Akshaye Khanna played an investigative officer in 'Mom' (2017) co-starring Sridevi and Nawazuddin Siddiqui.
-In picture: Akshaye Khanna with Madhu Sapre at an event
+Akshaye Khanna played an investigative officer in Mom (2017) co-starring Sridevi and Nawazuddin Siddiqui.
+In the same year, he starred in Ittefaq too.